SergioRoldan/Seths-Network/README.md

 | create-installer-mac | Generate Mac OS installer | "electron-installer-dmg ./release-builds/Seths\\ Network-darwin-x64/Seths\\ Network.app seths-network-app --out=release-builds --overwrite" |
 | create-debian-installer | Generate Debian installer | "electron-installer-debian --src release-builds/seths-network-linux-x64/ --arch amd64 --config debian.json" |

-!! create-debian-installer doesn't work on Windows distros because electron-installer-debian can't be installed in not unix OS !!
+!! create-debian-installer and create-installer-mac doesn't work on Windows distros because electron-installer-debian and electron-installer-dmg can't be installed in not unix OS !!

-Revise package.json to check dependencies and other details Revise angular.json to check angular properties
+Revise package.json to check dependencies and other details

+Revise angular.json to check angular properties

 Revise truffle.config.js to check truffle configuration

-- main.js is the entry point for Electron, revise and modify it commenting or uncommenting line according to your requirements
+Note: main.js is the entry point for Electron, revise and modify it commenting or uncommenting line according to your requirements

 Feel free of revise and modify any configuration file under src folder, most of them remain as default